 - After the expansion of two new turning lanes and optimisation of the traffic lights at the Skanderborgvej/Ringvej Syd intersection, a travel time saving of a massive 81 hours a day has been measured!.
 This travel time saving has been calculated solely on motorists travelling through the intersection during rush hour periods – morning and evening – and the total saving for the entire day is undoubtedly higher.

-- At the heavily trafficked Viborgvej/Runevej/Bredskiftevej intersection, the sensors have measured an average time saving, heading out of town, of as much as 31% between 3 pm and 5 pm.
+- At the heavily trafficked Viborgvej/Runevej/Bredskiftevej intersection, the sensors have measured an average time saving, heading out of town, as much as 31% between 3 pm and 5 pm.
 Travel time has also become far more stable.
 Where, on some days, it would take motorists around 6 minutes, the travel time is now more constant at around 2 to 2½ minutes, regardless of the time of day.
-This gives commuters far greater predictability.
+It gives commuters far greater predictability.

 - With the introduction of a new left turn filter arrow from Søren Frichs Vej onto the ring road (Ringgaden), sensors have been able to detect a reduction in travel time of more than 50%.